 Did you know that your first project might just reveal clues about your knitting personality?
 And what if you haven't picked your first project yet?
 (Hi, new knitters!
 Welcome!)
-We've got some insights for you, too.
+We've got some insights (and project suggestions!) for you, too.

 ...you're a zen knitter